danieldriver/danieldriver.github.io/_posts/2012-10-19-rule-of-faith.md

 ---
 layout: post
-title: 'WCST&mdash;Scripture and the “Rule of Faith”'
+title: 'WCST &ndash; Scripture and the “Rule of Faith”'
 date: 2012-10-19
 category: wcst
 ---